1

 Job description

-This role is key to the success of team projects and events throughout the year.
-Being teachable, perceptive, and proficient at learning is required to effectively manage the competing demands and priorities associated with this position.
-The intern is also involved with inventory management and re-order points.
+The Administrative Assistant to the Director of MLP is expected to keep up with the fast pace of a professional environment and frequently changing schedules.
+Being teachable, perceptive, and proficient at learning is essential to effectively manage the competing demands and priorities associated with this position.

-By applying for this position, you are indicating that you are currently authorized to work in the United States without sponsorship, are willing to physically reside and perform the work in Utah and are willing to come into the BYU-Pathway Worldwide headquarters in Salt Lake City 1-3 days per week.
+By applying for this position, you are indicating that you are currently authorized to work in the United States as a student, without sponsorship, are willing to reside and perform the work in Utah and are willing to work from the BYU-Pathway Worldwide headquarters in Salt Lake City 1-3 days per week.

 Church employees find joy and satisfaction in using their unique talents and abilities to further the Lord's work.
 From the IT professional who develops an app that sends the gospel message worldwide, to the facilities manager who maintains our buildings- giving Church members places to worship, teach, learn, and receive sacred ordinances-our employees seek innovative ways to share the gospel of Jesus Christ with the world.
 They are literally working in His kingdom.